When you are working on a simple program with only one or two source files, typing in

 If you want to have a look at these system makefiles,

-they are in /usr/share/mk
+they are in /usr/share/mk, but it is

 probably best to wait until you have had a bit of practice with